Browse the Guide:

 Richmond, Virginia, about the camp meetings and his faith in God.

 [BERGEN COUNTY, NEW JERSEY GENERAL STORE ACCOUNT BOOK ], 1838-1841.
 0.3 cu. ft.
 General store in Bergen County, New Jersey, possibly operated by Benjamin Post.
 Account ledger containing customer names; dates of purchases; goods purchased; prices paid; credits in cash, trade and work; and balances.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms1978- 012.

 BEVERLY, MOSES.
 LAND GRANT, 1792.
 1 item.
 Grant for fifty acres in